 Although there have been many informal and ad hoc measures to teach students about Internet safety, this bill formalizes the process by directing the Department of Education to issue guidelines to schools for integrating cyber-safety into the regular curriculum.

 We believe teaching kids about cyber-safety is very important.
 The Virginia Department of Education (as well as the public schools) can take advantage of the wealth of free information ScamBusters.org has published over the past 11 years on cyber-safety.
-Our back issues can be found here.

 That’s all for today — see you next week.